beargreenholtz/ecom/README.md

 `# Ecom backend project

-This is the backend component of the Movie Project application.
+This is the backend component of the Ecom Project application.

 ## Table of Contents